-But there are three key distinctions
+But there are three key distinctions:

-1. I don’t own excess stuff.
+1. I don’t own excess.
 I have only the things I use frequently, things that add value to my life; but I don’t have extra stuff, I don’t have just-in-case items.
-If I wanted to change my lifestyle, then my definition of “excess” would change as well.
+If I wanted to change my lifestyle, then my definition of “excess” would change, as well.
 For example, if I wanted to become a peripatetic writer, traveling the world like my friend Colin, then I would need to drastically reduce my possessions.
 But, at this point in my life, I’m happy with where I live, and I don’t desire to travel extensively.
 If that changes, then I will change.

-2. I constantly question my possessions.
+2. I constantly question possessions.
 Do I still need this?
 When is the last time I used this?
 What would happen if I got rid of this?
 Could someone use this more than me?
 These are questions I consistently ask myself.
 Because I constantly question my possessions, I am in a perpetual state of paring down, which feels good.
 There is no endgame, I will never arrive—I will continue the journey the rest of my life.